hansolothe3rd/data-science-bootcamp-2/README.md

 ## 📅 Daily Progress

 ### Day 11
-- Repository setup for Days 11–20
+- New repo setup for Days 11–20
-- Review of Python fundamentals and Git workflow
+- Reviewed Python and pandas basics
+- Practiced with Iris dataset (exploration + visualization)
-- Planning for next 10 days
+- Planned roadmap for upcoming days

 ### Day 12
 - (To be added…)